 The interface was a system of vertically installed reinforced duralloy beams stuck into the soil that went from far apart to close together slowing the winds by baffle interference and by degree no matter what the wind direction.This allowed tethered humans to venture into the interface and into the constant howling hurricane as far as humanly possible while the Keplers came in from the blow as far as they could stand without suffocating from lack of air flow to their gill ports.
 In this way the two species could work together using and improving the language interpreter/communicator device making sense one of the other by translating into native tongues and signs.

 "Almost.
 The last holes are being drilled and the last baffles set."

 The wind did not start to rise until quite some months after they had buried the spaceship and created the portals to and from it.
-It began to rise quite some weeks after the labs and crew quarters had been built and many days after the water and oxygen generation plants had been set up and were running.
+Not until after the labs and crew quarters had been built and many days after the water and oxygen generation plants had been set up and were running.